Types of Breast Cancer

 Ductal Carcinoma in Situ (DCIS) refers to abnormal cells found within the milk ducts that are considered non-invasive as the cells have not spread from the ducts to the surrounding breast tissue.
 This is an early form of cancer that in some cases could potentially become invasive and spread to other tissues.

 Lobular Carcinoma in Situ (LCIS) refers to abnormal cells found within the lobules, the milk-producing glands, of the breast.
 While it is uncommon for LCIS to develop into invasive cancer, this condition is linked to an increased risk of developing invasive breast cancer later in life.

-Invasive ductal carcinoma - cancer that begins in the ducts (passages that carry milk from the glands to the nipple) and has spread to the surrounding breast tissue.
+Invasive ductal carcinoma is a cancer that begins in the ducts (passages that carry milk from the glands to the nipple) and has spread to the surrounding breast tissue.

-Invasive lobular carcinoma - cancer that starts in the lobules (groups of glands that create milk) and has spread to breast tissue nearby.
+Invasive lobular carcinoma is a cancer that starts in the lobules (groups of glands that create milk) and has spread to breast tissue nearby.